(meals key: B = breakfast; L = lunch; D = dinner; S= snacks)

 Day 15: Chiang Kham to Chiang Rai.

 The last day of the tour is far from the least as we explore a delightful region of Northern Thailand crossing hills and valleys via roads, tracks and trails.
-We pass fields of rice and plantations of rubber trees, water buffalo wallowing and monks wandering the byways as we head to the tours finale, the provincial capital town of Chiang Rai.
+We pass fields of rice and plantations of rubber trees, water buffalo wallowing and monks wandering the byways as we head to the tour's ultimate destination, the provincial capital town of Chiang Rai.

-Relaxing with a much deserved beer beside our resort’s pool we can reflect on a journey that has taken us from the hectic and colourful communist capital of Vietnam, through laid back Laos with its lovely relaxing rest day town of Luang Prabang, and finally to the Westernised trappings of 21st century Thailand.
-From this odyssey we are now rich with a multitude of exciting and enticing experiences, born from a multitude of wonderful scenery, enchanting people, and enough adventurous cycling to fuel your imagination and provide precious memories of a monumental journey for years to come.
+Relaxing with a much-deserved beer beside our resort’s pool we can reflect on a journey that has taken us from the hectic and colourful communist capital of Vietnam, through laid back Laos with its lovely relaxing rest day town of Luang Prabang, and finally to the Westernised trappings of 21st century Thailand.

 Accumulated Ascent: 500M